 - The syndrome is especially prevalent in our work lives, and the syndrome is especially common in people who are high-achievers, performers, and academics.

 - It’s normal.
-It’s prevalent, and virtually everyone has felt like an impostor at one point in their lives.
+Virtually everyone has felt like an impostor at one point in their lives.

 - Maybe you feel isolated.
 Understanding that it is a common feeling and experience, may give you some distance between your experience and reality.

 If you are experiencing imposter syndrome, how can you overcome the phenomenon?
-Recognize you’re experiencing the phenomenon.
-Separate facts from feelings and survey your life for what is likely the source of the feelings of insecurity and inadequacy.
-Acknowledge you are overly concerned with perfectionism and self-doubt and actively work on self-love and acceptance.
+Recognize it for what it is: “just a feeling.”
+Separate fact from feelings.
+Look for the source of feelings of insecurity and inadequacy.
+Acknowledge that you are overly concerned with perfectionism.
+Work on self-doubt, and work towards self-love and acceptance.

 Let’s look at what psychologists and science has to say about the topic.

-- It’s normal to experience the impostor phenomenon.
+- Accept that it is normal to experience the impostor phenomenon.

 - The key to overcome impostor syndrome is to separate fact from feeling effectively.

 - Accept that feeling like you are an impostor or are not good enough is inherently human.